frankframework/frankframework/FRANKDOC.md

 * The argument type of the config child setter should be a superclass of `C`.
 * Deprecated Java classes or config child setters are treated specially as is explained later.
 * Please mind overridden methods.
 The consequences of overriding config child setters are explained in a later subsection.
-* The pattern of a `<rule>` element in [digester-rules.xml](./core/src/main/resources/digester-rules.xml) might exclude a child element that would otherwise be allowed.
-Such restrictions are only enforced when a configuration is parsed.
-They are not expressed in the Frank!Doc and are beyond the scope of this page.
-If the pattern starts with a `*` and has only one `/`, then the pattern does not enforce any undocumented restrictions.

 These rules are expressed by the Frank!Doc.
 If some parent XML element references a Java class that defines or inherits a config child setter that has role name `r` and has argument type `C`, then the parent XML element can have any of the child XML elements that correspond to `C` and `r`.